Overview of IT resources at EMBL and in the GB department: A guide for new GB members

 - 9 Tb of local space in /tmpdata, please see storage policies

-- registered as LSF submitter i.e. you can bsub to the cluster
+- registered as LSF submitter i.e. you can bsub to the old-to-be-retired-soon cluster (if not already retired as you read!)

 Using interactive servers allows you to run job without specifying the memory usage.
 However, VERY IMPORTANTLY, please check the capacity left on the machine before running the jobs and always use a fair share of the resources.
-Long-lasting jobs with predictable resource usage should always go to the LSF/SLURM clusters.
+Long-lasting jobs with predictable resource usage should always go to the HPC cluster.

-EMBL LSF/SLURM Clusters (LSF will be replaced by SLURM based new cluster soon)
+EMBL LSF/SLURM Clusters (LSF was replaced by SLURM in Jan 2017)

 - More information about EMBL SLURM cluster at EMBL-cluster